The-First-King/Ambient-Light-Sensor-Controller-for-Asus-Zenbook/README.md

-# Short Description
+# Ambient Light Sensor Controller for Asus Zenbook

 The three files together implement an automatic brightness controller for Asus Zenbook laptops.
 The Python script (als-controller.py) continuously reads the ambient light sensor and adjusts screen brightness accordingly.
 The shell script (als_toggle.sh) provides a simple on/off toggle for enabling or disabling the controller.
 The systemd service file (als-controller.service) ensures the Python controller runs automatically in the background at startup.

-# ALS Controller Functionality Breakdown
+## ALS Controller Functionality Breakdown

 1. als-controller.py